JetBrains/intellij-sdk-docs/reference_guide/settings_ref.md

 * A copy of the [`ConfigurableProvider`](upsource:///platform/platform-api/src/com/intellij/openapi/options/ConfigurableProvider.java) class, which hides a configurable component from the Settings dialog so that it can be configured based on runtime conditions.

 ### The Configurable Interface
-The `Configurable` interface is a subtype of [`UnnamedConfigurable`](upsource:///platform/platform-api/src/com/intellij/openapi/options/UnnamedConfigurable.java).
-Most Settings in the `intellij-community` code base implement `Configurable` or one of its subtypes, such as [`SearchableConfigurable`](upsource:///platform/platform-api/src/com/intellij/openapi/options/SearchableConfigurable.java).
+Many Settings in the `intellij-community` code base implement `Configurable` or one of its subtypes, such as [`SearchableConfigurable`](upsource:///platform/platform-api/src/com/intellij/openapi/options/SearchableConfigurable.java).
 Readers are encouraged to review the Javadoc comments for `Configurable`.
-These comments are pretty complete, but some key points are supplemented here.
+The comments are fairly complete, but some key points are supplemented here.

 #### Constructors
 Implementations must meet several requirements for constructors.
-An implementation for Application Settings, declared using the [`applicationConfiguration` EP](#ep-for-declaring-application-level-settings), must have a default constructor with no arguments.
+An implementation for Application Settings, declared using the [`applicationConfiguration` EP](#ep-for-declaring-application-settings), must have a default constructor with no arguments.
-An implementation for Project Settings, declared using the [`projectSettings` EP](#ep-for-declaring-project-level-settings), must declare a constructor with a single argument of type [`Project`](upsource:///platform/core-api/src/com/intellij/openapi/project/Project.java).
+An implementation for Project Settings, declared using the [`projectSettings` EP](#ep-for-declaring-project-settings), must declare a constructor with a single argument of type [`Project`](upsource:///platform/core-api/src/com/intellij/openapi/project/Project.java).
 For performance reasons, do not create any Swing components in a constructor.

 > **Warning** The IntelliJ Platform may instantiate a `Configurable` implementation on a background thread, so creating Swing components in a constructor is discouraged.